-There are clear advantages to applying early due to high demand for popular programmes.
-It is also worth noting that if you are intending to apply for external funding, you will usually need to have a firm offer of a place to study before you will be considered for an award.
-It is therefore important that you apply for your chosen scheme of study well in advance of the closing date for any funding applications.
-Information on funding opportunities can be found on our funding pages.
+There are obvious advantages to applying early due to high demand for popular programmes.
+It is also worth noting that if you’re planning to apply for external funding, you’ll usually need to have a firm offer of a place to study before you will be considered for an award.
+You should apply for your chosen course well in advance of the closing date for any funding applications.
+Further information on funding opportunities can be found on our funding pages.

-As well as your formal online application, you will need to include:
+As part of your online application, you will need to include:

-Swansea requires that you use the personal statement to outline your interest in your chosen programme of study.
-This is your chance to persuade an admissions tutor that they should make you an offer of a place to study – keep your statement concise, specific and relevant, check it for correct spelling and grammar, and try to include the following:
+You should use the personal statement to outline your interest in your chosen programme of study.
+This is your chance to persuade an admissions tutor that they should make you an offer of a place to study – keep your statement concise, specific and relevant, check for correct spelling and grammar, and try to include the following:

 - Why you want to undertake this particular course, and your interest in the subject matter

 - How your undergraduate degree and any previous experience has prepared you for the course.
-Applicants seeking admission on the basis of non-graduate entry should demonstrate how their career to date has prepared them for postgraduate study
+Applicants who have not previously completed a university-level course should demonstrate how their career to date has prepared them for postgraduate study

-- Your future plans and how this particular course will contribute to them
+- Your future plans (career and/or academic) and how this particular course will contribute to them

-DO tailor your personal statement to the course and department and be explicit - you need to demonstrate your subject knowledge and skills, as well as a meaningful commitment to what you’ll be studying.
+DO tailor your personal statement to the course and department and be explicit - you need to demonstrate your subject knowledge and skills, as well as a meaningful commitment and enthusiasm for what you’ll be studying.

 DON'T include details of extra-curricular activities unless they genuinely contribute to your understanding of and desire to study the course subject matter.

-You need to submit two references along with your application form and personal statement.
+You will also need to submit two references as part of your application.
 If you graduated within the last five years, these should be lecturers or tutors from a previous course.

-If there's been a long gap since you last studied or you are coming from a non-academic background, admissions tutors will usually accept references from an employer or another appropriate individual who can comment on your academic ability.
+If there's been a long gap since you last studied or you’re coming from a non-academic background, admissions tutors will usually accept references from an employer or another appropriate individual who can reasonably comment on your academic ability.
 References from relatives or friends will not be accepted.

 If you are using a previous employer as a reference, think carefully about who you ask.
-An employer's reference is only valuable if they can comment on your ability to undertake the course in reference to your experience.
+An employer's reference is only valuable if they can comment on your ability to undertake the course in relation to your work experience.

 How should references be submitted?